lumaku/ctc-segmentation/README.md

 # CTC segmentation

+CTC segmentation can be used to find utterances alignments within large audio files.

 * This repository contains the `ctc-segmentation` python package.
 * The complete code is in https://github.com/cornerfarmer/ctc_segmentation
 * A description of the algorithm is in https://arxiv.org/abs/2007.09127

 # Example Code

+1. `prepare_text` filters characters not in the dictionary, and generates the character matrix.
+2. `ctc_segmentation` computes character-wise alignments from CTC activations of an already trained CTC-based network.
+3. `determine_utterance_segments` converts char-wise alignments to utterance-wise alignments.
+4. In a post-processing step, segments may be filtered by their confidence value.

 This code is from `asr_align.py` of the ESPnet toolkit:

 ```python
 from ctc_segmentation import ctc_segmentation